firebolt-db/godocs/docs/sql_reference/commands/engines/create-engine.md

 ```

 ### Create an engine with auto-stop
-The following example creates an engine with one cluster, using node type 'L' in the compute optimized family with 2 nodes per cluster.
-The engine will be automatically stopped after 10 mins of idle time because `AUTO_STOP` is set to 10.
+The following example creates an engine with one cluster, using node type 'L' in the compute-optimized family with 2 nodes per cluster.
+The engine will be automatically stopped after 10 minutes of idle time because `AUTO_STOP` is set to 10.

 ```sql
 CREATE ENGINE my_engine